AsmaaAamir/CI-P2snake/README.md

 ### Design choice

-When design the game I kept the original game in mind, I wanted ot the user to feel and snce a bit of comformt and remid th user of the orginal game.
+I kept the orginal game in mind when creating the game because I wanted the users to experience some sense of familiarity and reminiscence with it.

 ### Colour

-When choosing the colour scheme, I kept the simial colour as th original game.
-As I wanted to the remind the user what it was like to play the original game on the Nokia Mobile take thm back in time.
+I stuck with the same colour as the original game while creating the colour palette.
+I intended to transport the user back in time by reminding them of what it was like to play the original game on the Nokia Mobile.

 ### Fonts

-When desciding on the font I wantd something that wouldnt take over the page, something that would be rlaxing the maing th baord bing the main foucse on th page.
-So I went for Indie Flower its relaxing and flowing.
+When choosing the font, I was looking for something that wouldn't dominate the page and would allow the page's main focus to breathe.
+I choose Indie Flower because it is soothing and flowy.
 ### Structure

-The strucrture of the websit is simple, easy to navigate.
-It only consits of two page the home page that has the game baord and the contact us page alowing th user to gt in contact:
+The website's structure is straightforward and simple to use.
+It just has two pages—the main page, which includes a gaming board, and the contact page, which enables users to get in touch:
-- Home Page : The home page has the navigation bar on th top right and game title on th right.I fth user were to click on the game name it will take thm to th home page.
+- Home Page : On the upper right of the home page are the navigation buttons and the game title.
+A user will be directed to the main page if they click on the game's name.
-- Contact Us page: The contact us page  has a form that alows the user to get in contact with the devloper of the game. once the form is fill and Send Messag is clicked then user is alreated that the form has been send.
+- Contact Us page: The contact us page provides a form that enables users to contact the game's developer.
+After filling out the form and clicking Send Message, the user is informed that the form has been sent.

 ### Wireframes
 <details><summary>Home</summary>